This post may contain affiliate links. Please read our disclosure policy.

 sliced pineapple upside down cake on a white plate with a red and white kitchen towel, serving spatula, pineapple and small bowl of maraschino cherries arranged around it

-How to Make Pineapple Upside Down Cake from Scratch
+How to Make Pineapple Upside Down Cake Recipe From Scratch

 This easy pineapple upside-down cake recipe comes together in 8 easy steps, making the most tasty and beautiful cake!
 Keep reading for my expert tips and the full recipe in the recipe card below.